MihSawant/jpa-basics/enumerated-and-temporal-types/README.md

 ![img.png](img.png)

 ### enumerated-type-string
-In this case if we changed the value to string then mysql will take the name of the type which is specified in Enum, so here in Currency i have added one more type EUR and when i persist the entities, then in table it will store the name of type as string
+In this case if we changed the value to string then hibernate will take the name of the type which is specified in Enum, so here in Currency i have added one more type EUR and when i persist the entities, then in table it will store the name of type as string